croedel/PiInfotainment/README.md

 **This project is still work-in-progress!**

 Welcome to the Raspi Infotainment system project!
-This ia a hobby project meant for Raspberry Pi which combines following core functionalities:
+This is a hobby project for Raspberry Pi which combines following core functionalities:
 - Advanced digital picture frame: Enables to displays you digital images in a slideshow with smooth transitions
 - Weather forecast: Show your local weather forecast
 - Surveillance camera viewer: Show live picture of a surveillance camera when it detects motion
 - Simple webserver: Enables you to remotely control the Infotainment System
+- Enable to integrate into almost any home automation system which supports HTTP hooks

 The Picture Frame functionality of RaspiInfotainment uses the pi3d (https://pi3d.github.io/) project and is heavily based on PictureFrame2020.py from https://github.com/pi3d/pi3d_demos.